Notes on the Geography of Northern India: Almora District

 And here, cheek-to-jowl against the tourist center, is the Jageshwar complex proper.

-It bears some of the worst signs of a tourist center.
+It displays some of the worst signs of tourist centers.

 Looking for all the world like a solitary Greek temple, this is a village built as row-housing and set amidst its fields, where it awaits the rains due shortly.
 Seen from the road to Old Jageshwar.

-A closer look, showing some fields fertilized with ash and irrigated with springwater.
+The fields are fertilized with ash and irrigated with spring water.

 An even more spectacular village, perched on a knife-edged ridge.
 In The Social Economy of the Himalaya (1935), S.D.
 Pant wrote, "The villages are as a rule situated on spurs running from the middle and lower levels of the ridges, in the midst of the cultivated fields.
 Such sites are neither too hot and damp, like the low-lying land near the river banks, nor too cold, like the hill-tops....
 The villages generally are found in a chain.
 All of those which are situated on a common ridge belong to a common stock, which points to their tribal origin...." (p.
 74).

-Seen from the other side of the ridge and spectacular despite the heavy, persisting haze.
+Seen from the other side of the ridge and spectacular despite the haze.

 A delivery truck, carrying coals to Newcastle.